-As an example, Microsoft has invested a great deal in their employer brand and culture since Satya Nadella was elevated to CEO in 2014.
-Nadella recently had this to say about the culture Microsoft is working to develop:
+Microsoft is one high-profile company that’s invested a great deal in their employer brand and culture, especially since Satya Nadella was elevated to CEO in 2014.
+Nadella once reportedly had this to say about the culture Microsoft is working to develop:

 "You join here, not to be cool, but to make others cool."

 This ethos communicates the type of organization candidates can expect to join—one that cares about and prioritizes people.
-An anonymous Glassdoor review from a Software Design Engineer echoed this view on the Microsoft workplace:

-Microsoft lists the following company values on its website for all incoming candidates to see:
+Microsoft understands the importance employer branding, going so far as to enumerate its company values right on its website for all incoming candidates to see: